 openssl req -x509 -newkey rsa:4096 -nodes -out cert.crt -keyout key.key -days 365

-Now you need to add an exception in your browser.
-This will bypass the warning message that you’ll get that warns you about your cert.
+You can optionally add an exception in your browser that will bypass this warning message.
 You probably shouldn’t do this, but oh well.
 If the bad guy has gotten this far, your qBittorrent app is probably the least of your worries.
 After all, they’ve probably already cracked your WebUI password, and can run arbitrary python code, as I talked about here.

 Enter the URL of your qBittorrent WebUI.
 As you can see, in the picture above, mine is 192.168.1.191:6969.
 Use your URL in the location box on the add security exception screen.
 Then click get certification.
 It’ll query the site for the cert and then the checkbox to permanently store this exception will become clickable.
 So click there and then click on confirm security exception.